 Missing a tooth, or several teeth, can have a negative impact on an individual's appearance, as well as seriously affect oral health.
 Whether you suffer from tooth loss due to decay or trauma, it is important to seek treatment to preserve and protect the health of your mouth through decreased oral function.
 Single tooth implants can replace a missing tooth and are created using small titanium posts that are set in the jaw as artificial roots for dental restorations, including crowns and fixed or removable dentures.
 Because dental implants are rooted in the jaw, they tend to provide more strength than other treatments, such as dental bridges.
 Dental implants can be used to replace a single tooth, or several missing teeth.

 What to Expect

 Abutments can be thought of as the connecting piece between the implant post and the synthetic restoration.
-Unlike many other dentists who use pre-made abutments, Dr. Bosher remains committed to high-quality, personalized care, and uses only custom-made abutments throughout each dental procedure.
+Unlike many other dentists who use pre-made abutments, our dentists remain committed to high-quality, personalized care, and uses only custom-made abutments throughout each dental procedure.
 This ensures optimal fit for each individual patient, increases functionality, and provides aesthetically pleasing results.

 In most cases, dental implants are only part of the restoration process.
 The cost of dental implants varies, depending on the type of restoration and the number of teeth being restored.
 Patients can expect to pay between for $1,000 to $2,400 for a single-tooth implant only.